kampidh/Color-Gamut-Plotter-QtVer/README.md

 3D plotting handled with Qt Data Visualization.<br>
 2D plotting handled with custom QWidget inspired by Krita Tongue Widget.<br>

-lcms2 dependency borrowed from Krita.
+lcms2 and JPEG XL dependency borrowed from Krita.

 To build:
-- Open the project in Qt Creator
+- This branch have a different build steps than the main branch...
-- Build project after configuring it, at first only the 3rdparty will be build
+- Build 3rdparty dependencies first and install it to the main build folder
-- There will be an error that lcms2 is not found
-- Rerun CMake again
-- Rebuild project to build the binaries
+- Configure main project into main build folder where deps are installed
+- Build project